lirios/docs-hig/docs/environment.rst

-The Hawaii environment
+The Liri environment
 ======================

-Hawaii aims to offer an excellent desktop experience.
+Liri aims to offer an excellent desktop experience.

 Instead of forcing the user to know every detail of their computer, we expect them to turn it on, sit down and simply use it.
-We are able to achieve this through concise design methodology and the fact that all the applications built for Hawaii are designed from top to bottom to work together, offer consistency and stability, and deliver the features users want.
+We are able to achieve this through concise design methodology and the fact that all the applications built for Liri are designed from top to bottom to work together, offer consistency and stability, and deliver the features users want.

 To develop an excellent application, you will need to understand the environment and why our